Simultaneous Online System Identification and Control using Composite Adaptive Lyapunov-Based Deep Neural Networks: Introduction

 \section{Introduction}

-Deep neural network (DNN)-based controllers have empirically demonstrated significant performance improvements over shallow neural network (NN) methods for uncertain nonlinear dynamic systems.
-Traditional DNN-based control techniques involve initial offline system identification based on datasets gathered from experimental trials \cite[Sec.
-6.6]{Brunton.Kutz2019}.
-Subsequently, the identified DNN is implemented as a feedforward term aimed at compensating for the system uncertainties.
+Deep neural network (DNN)-based methods have garnered popularity as a means for identification and control of uncertain nonlinear dynamic systems.
+Traditional DNN-based control techniques involve initial offline system identification based on datasets gathered from experimental trials \cite{Shi.Shi.ea2019,Punjani.Abbeel2015,Bansal.Akametalu.ea2016,Li.Qian.ea2017,Zhou.Helwa.ea2017,Abbeel.Coates.ea2010,Karg2020}.
+Subsequently, the identified DNN is used as a model to design controllers using traditional model-based control techniques.
 However, the weight estimates of the DNN are fixed and not updated during task execution, raising questions about the model's reliability and adaptability.
+Moreover, it is often implicitly assumed that minimizing a loss function would result in the DNN identifying the system dynamics.
+Whether a system model can be identified depends on whether the system trajectories generate information sufficient for the model to be identified, which manifests in terms of the persistence of excitation (PE) condition on the model \cite{Sastry1989a}.
+Although the PE condition is well-studied and understood in the system identification literature for linear regression models, only a few recent works remark on the PE condition for DNNs \cite{Nar.Sastry2019,Nar.Sastry2020,Sridhar.Sokolsky.ea2022,Lamperski2022}.
+If the model is not identified, the DNN may not generalize its performance well beyond the explored trajectories.
+Consequently, the controller may not accurately compensate for the uncertainty, thus hazarding the stability of the closed-loop system.